 3) Study while exercising

 If you can’t sit still long enough to get all your studying in, you may be a kinesthetic learner and just need to move.
-You can easily station yourself on a recumbent bike, elliptical or stairmaster or…and go over your study material.
-This will help you focus, plus you get a workout in.
+You can easily station yourself on a recumbent bike, elliptical or stairmaster and go over your study material.
+This will help you focus and get your workout in.
 You’re even more likely to retain what you’re reading if you are moving your body while your brain is processing the information.

 4) Write your study material as a short story or song